rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 One thing that could mitigate `foo/bar` mapping to the potentially ambiguous `foo_bar` is using something like `foo::crate::bar` or `~foo::bar` or `foo::/bar` in the import syntax.

-## Slow migration

-Existing projects wishing to use this may need to manually migrate.
-For example, `unic-langid` may become `unic/langid`, with the `unic` project maintaining `unic-langid` as a reexport crate with the same version number.
-Getting people to migrate might be a bit of work, and furthermore maintaining a reexport crate during the (potentially long) transition period will also be some work.
-Of course, there is no obligation to maintain a transition crate, but users will stop getting updates if you don't.

-A possible path forward is to enable people to register aliases, i.e. `unic-langid` is an alias for `unic/langid`.

-# Rationale and alternatives

-This change solves the ownership problem in a way that can be slowly transitioned to for most projects.

-## Using identical syntax in Cargo.toml and Rust source
+### Using identical syntax in Cargo.toml and Rust source

-This RFC in its current form does not propose changes to the Rust compiler to allow slash syntax (or whatever) to parse as a Rust path.
+The `/` proposal does not require changes to Rust compiler to allow slash syntax (or whatever) to parse as a Rust path.
 Such changes could be made (though not with slash syntax due to parsing ambiguity, see [below](#Separator choice) for more options); this RFC is attempting to be minimal in its effects on rustc.

 However, the divergence between Cargo.toml and rustc syntax does indeed have a complexity cost, and may be confusing to some users.
 Furthermore, it increases the chances of [Dash typosquatting](#Dash typosquatting) being effective.

-## `foo::bar` on crates.io and in Rust

-**For discussions about separator choice, please discuss them in [this issue](https://github.com/Manishearth/namespacing-rfc/issues/1) to avoid overwhelming the main RFC thread.**

-While I cover a bunch of different separator choices below, I want to call out `foo::bar` in particular.
-If we went with `foo::bar`, we could have the same crate name in the Rust source and Cargo manifest.
-This would be _amazing_.

-Except, of course, crate `foo::bar` is ambiguous with module `bar` in crate `foo` (which might actually be a reexport of `foo::bar` in some cases).

-This can still be made to work, e.g. we could use `foo::crate::bar` to disambiguate, and encourage namespace-using crates to ensure that `mod bar` in crate `foo` either doesn't exist or is a reexport of crate `foo::bar`.
-I definitely want to see this discussed a bit more.
+Some potential mappings for `foo/bar` could be:

+ - `foo::bar`
+ - `foo::crate::bar`
+ - `foo::/bar`
+ - `~foo::bar`

+and the like.

 ## Whole crate name vs leaf crate name in Rust source